-All Council decisions incorporate a legal implications section which are published on the Council's website.
+All Council decisions incorporate a legal implications section within the report and these are published on the Council's website.
 Officers and Members receive support from Legal Services in considering legal implications and if specialist legal advice is required then the Council will engage external advisors.
 The Section 151 Officer and Monitoring Officer have specific responsibility for ensuring legality, for investigating any suspected instances of failure to comply with legal and financial requirements and for reporting any such instances to Members.